 LONG TERM: bull market

-Short term support is at the 1973 and 1956 pivots, with resistance at SPX 1986 and the 2019 pivot.
+Short term support is at SPX 1985 and the 1973 pivot, with resistance at SPX 2005 and the 2019 pivot.
 Short term momentum ended the week overbought.
-The short term OEW charts are positive with the reversal level SPX 1973.
+The short term OEW charts turned positive with the reversal level now SPX 1998.

-The Asian markets were all higher on the week for a net gain of 1.0%.
+European markets were all higher for a net gain of 1.8%.

-Gold remains in an uptrend but lost 2.3%.
+Gold remains in a downtrend but gained 0.5%.

-The USD is still uptrending and gained 0.5%.
+The USD continues to uptrend and gained 0.4%.